Kazuya Hiraide: Climbing career

 Hiraide became a serious mountain climber after joining a mountaineering club at his university.
 In 2001, he reached the eastern summit of Kula Kangri (7,381m) in Tibet.
 His list of accomplishments includes first ascents, reaching summits without oxygen, and skiing from mountain peaks.
 In 2009, he scaled the previously unclimbed southeastern wall of Kamet (7,756m) in India, and with his climbing partner Kei Taniguchi, became the first Japanese to receive the 17th Piolet d'Or Award, the "Academy Award" of mountaineering.
 He also won three other Piolet d'Or Awards with climbing partner Kenro Nakajima for their first ascent on an uncharted route with Shispare in 2017, Rakaposhi in 2019 and Terich Mir in 2023.
-He also received the Japan Sports Award, sponsored by the Yomiuri Shimbun newspaper, in 2001 and 2009.
+He also received the Japan Sports Award, sponsored by The Yomiuri Shimbun, in 2001 and 2009.

-On July 28, 2024, it was reported that Hiraide fell when attempting an ascent of the western face of K2 together with Kenro Nakajima.
+On July 28, 2024, it was reported that Hiraide died from in fall while attempting an ascent of the western face of K2 together with Kenro Nakajima.
 Two figures were spotted by a rescue helicopter which failed to land next to them and described them as "motionless".

 In 2024, Hiraide's wife Joko Hiraide accepted his 2023 posthumous Piolet d'Or award on his behalf.